Mitchell Ability Model

 Teaching & Learning Core

 Tapping into your passion and compassion is the hallmark of the Teaching & Learning Core.
 Through high-interest courses, innovative approaches in curriculum and teaching, and opportunities for professional on and off campus career experiences, you’ll be fully prepared to make a difference in the lives of learners as an educator or professional.
-Concentrations include:
+Majors include:

 - Early Childhood Studies (with optional Teacher Certification)